Family Dentistry Bensalem, PA

 As we age, we can develop oral health problems that we may have never experienced before.
 Our office provides dental care to address tooth discoloration, dental injuries, and tooth loss.
 For patients who want to brighten their smiles multiple shades, we offer in-office and take-home teeth whitening treatments.

 Porcelain veneers and dental bonding can cover deep tooth stains caused by injury or wear.
-Alternatively, dental veneers and tooth bonding may also fix chips and cracks in the tooth enamel and slight misalignment or gaps between teeth.
+Dental veneers and tooth bonding can also repair chips and cracks in your teeth and correct small gaps or minor misalignment.

 Restorative dentistry is one of the most important aspects of care for our patients.
 Many restorative dental treatments, like dental implants, dental bridges, and dentures, can replace missing teeth.
-Implants may be used alone or to secure prosthetics that restore multiple lost teeth.
+We can use implants alone or use them to secure prosthetics that restore multiple lost teeth.

 Frequently Asked Questions